Valeria Golino: 1983–1987

-Her star-making role came the following year, when she played the life-loving cleaning lady who romances two different men in Storia d'amore (A Tale of Love) by Francesco Maselli.
-Her performance received rave reviews and earned her two prizes at the 1986 Venice Film Festival, the official Best Actress award (now called Volpi Cup) and the Golden Ciak award.
+Her star-making role came the following year, when she played the life-loving cleaning lady who romances two different men in A Tale of Love by Francesco Maselli.
+Her performance received rave reviews and earned her two prizes at the 1986 Venice Film Festival: the official Best Actress award (now called Volpi Cup) and the Golden Ciak award.
 The same film also won her the oldest and most prestigious critics' prize of the Italian cinema, the Silver Ribbon award for Best Actress.

-Her following projects were once again independent, auteur-driven films, The Gold Rimmed Glasses and Three Sisters.
+Her following projects were once again independent, auteur-driven films, The Gold Rimmed Glasses and Love and Fear.
 She was supposed to reunite with Maselli for his following film L'uomo della casa di fronte, co-starring Marcello Mastroianni, but the project never happened.
-The same director then moved on to another film, Codice privato, and Golino turned down the role that was eventually played by Ornella Muti.
+The same director then moved on to another film, Private Access, and Golino turned down the role that was eventually played by Ornella Muti.

-1988–present
+1988–2000

-She moved to Los Angeles and began to work in Hollywood, with the movie Big Top Pee-wee (1988).
+She moved to Los Angeles in the 1988 following her then-partner, a Puerto Rican actor.
+Her Hollywood period started with the movie Big Top Pee-wee (1988).
 She was cast in Rain Man (also 1988) as Susanna, the girlfriend of Tom Cruise's character, and in the comedy films Hot Shots!
 (1991) and Hot Shots!
-Part Deux (1993), as the girlfriend of the hero (Hot Shots! was a direct spoof of Top Gun).
-Her character's nationality in Rain Man was changed from American to Italian-American to accommodate her accent.
+Part Deux (1993), as the girlfriend of the protagonist (Hot Shots! was a direct spoof of Top Gun).
+She became known for the "olive-in-the-belly-button" scene.

+Her character's nationality in Rain Man was changed from American to Italian American to accommodate her accent.
 Even though she was known as a dramatic actress in Italy, most of the offers she received in Hollywood were for comedies.

 Golino auditioned for lead roles in Pretty Woman and Flatliners, but both times she lost the part to Julia Roberts during the final audition.
 She was first runner-up for both roles and, in the case of Pretty Woman, she revealed many years later: "I was in the running until the final audition: it came down to Julia Roberts and me.
 The director asked us to walk in the same corridor, wearing the same clothes and makeup.
 As soon as I saw her [Roberts], I knew that she would have been chosen.
 And since she knew that, she told me: 'Go and get them, big mama!'
 I wouldn't have dared to say that to my rival.
 I would have been good in that film but she was perfect".
 She also turned down the leading role in the Ken Loach film Hidden Agenda, which she called "an offer that I still regret having declined".